core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 # Current Methods for Rekeying OSCORE {#sec-current-methods}

 Two peers communicating using OSCORE may choose to renew their shared keying information by establishing a new OSCORE Security Context for a variety of reasons.
-A particular reason is the approaching of limits that have been set for safe key usage {{I-D.ietf-core-oscore-key-limits}}.
+A particular reason is the approaching limits that have been set for safe key usage {{I-D.ietf-core-oscore-key-limits}}.
 Practically, when the relevant limits are reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
-That is, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.
+That is, the two peers must establish new Sender and Recipient Keys, which are the keys actually used by the AEAD algorithm.

-In addition to the approaching of key usage limits, there may be other reasons for a peer to initiate a key update procedure.
+In addition to approaching key usage limits, there may be other reasons for a peer to initiate a key update procedure.
 These include: the OSCORE Security Context approaching its expiration time; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

-It is RECOMMENDED that the peer initiating the key update procedure starts it with some margin, i.e., well before actually experiencing the trigger event that forces to perform a key update (e.g., the OSCORE Security Context expiration or the exhaustion of the Sender Sequence Number space).
+It is RECOMMENDED that the peer initiating the key update procedure starts it with some margin, i.e., well before actually experiencing the trigger event that forces it to perform a key update (e.g., the OSCORE Security Context expiration or the exhaustion of the Sender Sequence Number space).
 If the rekeying is not initiated ahead of these events, it may become practically impossible to perform a key update with certain methods and/or without aborting ongoing message exchanges.

 Other specifications define a number of ways for rekeying OSCORE, which are summarized below.